andersmelin/1dv607/Peer-review:-Jonathan-Walken-et-al.md

 Another problem with the associations is that there are too many of them, when the guideline is to “be parsimonious about adding association lines” **[1, p247]**.
 Association lines such as *Membership Overview-of Payment* and *Secretary Schedules-event-for YachtClub* are not “need-to-remember” **[1, p247]** associations, and their presence restricts the flow of the domain model and adds visual clutter.

 As for the conceptual classes identified, we believe that the group has included all the necessary, real-world conceptual classes for this iteration and given them adequate names.
 For example, the group has identified the need for a BoatInformation class in the domain model to solve the problems described by Larman in Chapter 9.13**[1, p234]**.
 However, again, there are conceptual classes identified that are not part of this iteration, so we cannot comment on those.
 One observation for the conceptual classes is that some attributes have a type associated with them, such as dateTime: Date in the CalenderEventclass.
 This is a feature of design models rather than domain models, so we believe it should not be included.

 **As a developer would the model help you and why/why not?**
 The model cointains all the necessary components to write a design model that fulfills the requirements so it would be helpful.
 The result would of course be a much bigger and complex model than actually needed, but it would indeed be helpful.

 **What are the strong points of the model, what do you think is really good and why?**
 Very good use of attributes.
+Well thought out conceptual classes.

 **Do you think a domain expert (for example the Secretary) would understand the model** We are sure that \*he would understand it.
 At firts it might seem confusing but given some time for analyzis \*he would understand it